Improving generative adversarial network inversion via fine-tuning GAN encoders: Method

-To implement PGGAN, we remove the style- and noise-related vectors (i.e., $\mathbf{w}'$ and $\mathbf{z}_n'$), and remove style FC in each block.
-At the last block, we change the last CONV to an FC to adapt to PGGAN.
-Distinct from StyleGAN, the latent vector of PGGAN is $\mathbf{z} \in \mathbb{R}^{512}$ from the first layer.
+\textbf{PGGAN}.
+We remove the style- and noise-related vectors (i.e., $\mathbf{w}'$ and $\mathbf{z}_n'$), and remove style FC in each block.
+At the last block, we changed the last CONV to an FC to adapt to PGGAN.
+Distinct from StyleGANs, the latent vector of PGGAN is $\mathbf{z} \in \mathbb{R}^{512}$ from the first layer.